Scottreich/pizza/README.md

 When the purchase button is clicked the all logged orders (arrayAlpha) will be passed to totalCalculator that will add the value of all existing orders.
   Input: Order1- will come to a total of $11, Order2- will come to a total of $11 Output: Your new total is $22

+Known bugs:
+When the purchase button is clicked arrayAlpha retains its contents, until document is reloaded
+  Input: A second click of purchase Output: current orders add to list + all previous additions to array Form allow multiple creations of order1, order2, Order2
+  Input: order2, order2 Output: (upon purchase) order2 + order2